 - The custom of head-trophies

-Their expansion must have been due to the search for new arable land in the face of the desertification process that threatened their own territory.
+Their expansion must have been due to the search for new arable land in the face of the desertification process that threatened their territory.

 It was widely believed that they were war trophies: the victorious warrior had the right to cut off the head of the defeated enemy and turn it into a trophy that he always carried with him.
-However, the finding of children’s and women’s heads that are not associated with war contexts has led to the assumption that they could also be practices linked to the cult of fertility.
+However, the finding of children’s and women’s heads not associated with war contexts has led to the assumption that they could also be practices linked to the cult of fertility.

 According to studies carried out in the tombs of Cahuachi and other Nazca sites, Helaine Silverman suggests that approximately 5% of the Nasca inhabitants ended up as trophy heads, which gives us an idea of the enormous diffusion of this practice.